cosmincraciun97/psd-project/README.md

-# psd-project
-PSD to HTML conversion made with HTML, CSS, jQuery and a bit of Bootstrap.
+# PSD to HTML conversion

 The carousel was made with Bootstrap.

 I used jQuery for:
-/*navbar (sticky on scroll)/*
+//navbar (sticky on scroll)
-/*mobile menu/*
-/*accordion functionality/*
+//mobile menu
+//accordion functionality

 This project is responsive.